There may not be a more historic region in North America than Quebec City and

 cradle of French civilization in the new world.
 Located on the shores of the

 buffs and nature lovers alike.
+With skiing nearby at

 A trip to this central Quebec region promises four centuries